guard/guard-jasmine/README.md

 #### Jenkins CI integration

 You can use the Cobertura format to bring coverage support to Jenkins CI, even that Guard::Jasmine has no built in support for it.
-The trick is to preprocess the coverage data with istanbul after the spec run:
+The trick is to post-process the coverage data with istanbul after the spec run:

 ```ruby
 desc "Run all JavaScript specs with Istanbul"